-- Starting with the smallest tenderloin, cut each piece in thirds with a spatula; as they are cooked remove pieces to a bowl-the meat will just be turning white inside when done; do not overcook.
-Pour juices from pan into bowl of meat.
+- Starting with the smallest tenderloin, cut each piece in thirds with a spatula; as they are cooked, remove pieces to a bowl.
+Do not overcook-the meat will just be turning white inside when done.
+Pour juices from pan into bowl of meat, set aside.

-- Wash and cut bell pepper in small strips, set aside.
+- Wash and cut bell pepper in small strips.

-- Place greens in a serving bowl; add quinoa, beets, chicken, peppers, feta cheese, and nuts; toss with balsamic vinaigrette; serve with croutons.
+- Place greens in a serving bowl; add chicken, with half the liquid, quinoa, beets, peppers, feta cheese, and nuts; toss with balsamic vinaigrette; serve with croutons.
 Delicious!